 How much can I claim?

 PPP loans have a coverage period of 24 weeks.
-Over the 24 weeks, you can claim 2.5 months’ worth of your 2019 net profit, as reported on your Schedule C. Assuming your PPP loan did not include other payroll expenses, this amount would be equal to your entire PPP loan.
+Over the 24 weeks, you can claim 2.5 months’ worth of your 2019 net profit, as reported on line 31 of your Schedule C. Assuming your PPP loan did not include other payroll expenses, this amount would be equal to your entire PPP loan.
 The maximum amount allowed is $20,833.

 If you received a PPP loan prior to June 5, 2020, you can choose to use an 8-week covered period, and you can claim 8 weeks’ worth of 2019 net profit instead.
 The maximum amount allowed is $15,385.